Aghios Nikolaos

 Weekly market:

-At the weekly market, every Wednesday morning at the car park behind the hospital on the main road towards Heraklion, you can buy vegetables, fruits, etc., as well as other daily necessities at unbeatable prices.
+At the weekly market, every Wednesday morning at the car park behind the hospital on the main road towards Heraklion (to be relocated above the bus station in 2025!), you can buy vegetables, fruits, etc., as well as other daily necessities at unbeatable prices.
 The weekly market is the cheapest way of shopping in Greece and is used intensively by the locals to save money.

 Plenty of food: